 The cost of your abdominoplasty surgery will depend on whether additional procedures are performed to achieve better results.

-In most cases, tummy tuck surgery is not covered by Medicare or private health insurance because it is a cosmetic procedure.
-If it is medically necessary, such as to remove excess skin following weight loss to reduce the risk of infection and rashes, you may attract a Medicare number and your private insurance provider may cover some of the costs.
+In some cases, abdominoplasty surgery is not covered by Medicare or private health insurance because it is a cosmetic procedure.
+If it is medically necessary, such as to remove excess skin following weight loss to reduce the risk of infection and rashes, or when you have a large divarication of the rectus muscles after pregnancy (>3cms) you may attract a Medicare number and your private insurance provider may cover some of the costs.

 During your initial consultation, we will give you more insight into the cost of the surgery.

-Tummy tuck surgery can be performed at any age up to about 70.
+Abdominoplasty (tummy tuck) surgery can be performed at any age up to about 70.
 If you are about to have children soon then you should wait until after pregnancy and breast feeding, as these often change your abdomen and change the result of an abdominoplasty – if you are young and this is many years away then this is not an issue.
-Many patients also have abdominoplasty after having children to correct changes that have occurred with pregnancy and breast feeding.
+Many patients also have abdominoplasty after having children to improve changes that have occurred with pregnancy and breast feeding.

-Many people have other procedures performed at the same time as tummy tuck, the commonest being liposuction of other areas such as love handles and thighs.
+Many people have other procedures performed at the same time as abdominoplasty, the commonest being liposuction of other areas such as love handles and thighs.
 Breast surgery is also common, either breast augmentation, breast lift (mastopexy) or breast reduction.

 A full abdominoplasty removes all the loose skin on the lower abdomen (pubis to umbilicus), and tightens the muscle layer underneath, which is often significantly stretched after pregnancy and weight fluctuations.